-Ray Graham Association operates four Community Learning Centers (CLCs) throughout DuPage County.
-These centers offer activities that explore employment readiness, community integration, recreation, exercise, leisure, and volunteering for local and national charities.
-Most people attend the CLC closest to their home.
+These programs offer activities that explore employment readiness, community integration, recreation, exercise, leisure, and volunteering for local and national charities.
+Most people attend the CLS closest to their home and virtual day services are available for people looking to engage from the comfort and safety of their home.
 Transportation may be available for people who qualify.
-CLCs are open weekdays from 9 a.m. to 2:30 p.m.
+CLSs are open weekdays from 9 a.m. to 2:30 p.m.

 Life coaches identify and build on skills that help people live more independent lives.
 These services are customized for each individual and offered one-on-one either at home and in the community.
 If this sounds like a good fit for you or your loved one, you can use home-based services funding for life coaching.

 Monarch offers five flexible services that meet needs—especially those of young adults–during times of transition.
 Monarch Academy, Monarch II, Life Coaching, Monarch Club and Monarch Zoom are person-centered services designed to promote lifelong learning.
 Learn more about Monarch Services.